TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 #### Writing Tests

-Currently, Auroq handles most of the test writing.
+Currently, @auroq handles most of the test writing.
 However, if you would like to contribute your own test files, get in touch with him.
 Alternatively, you can use the existing examples to try to write your own tests.
 Be aware that writing tests is a huge process that may or may not result in the modification of many existing files.